MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

 From the previous chapter, you have a basic understanding of the StereoKit Ink application.
-In this module, we will understand the three main programs that are used to build this application.
+In this module, we will understand the three main programs; used to build this application.
 The code strives to be very legible and easy to understand.

 ## Program.cs script